cynliuys/Lemonade/README.md

 ### What is PBFT

-First of all, all the evaluation nodes elect a 'primary'(like a leader) to be responsible for new block generation and broadcast to all the evaluation nodes.(maybe pre-elect or take turns) At the same time, the other evalution nodes are called 'backup'.
+First of all, all the verification nodes elect a 'primary'(like a leader) to be responsible for new block generation and broadcast to all the verification nodes.(maybe pre-elect or take turns) At the same time, the other evalution nodes are called 'backup'.
 And 'view' means the combination of 1 primary and many backups.
 To reach a consensus, there are three stages below:

 1. pre-prepare:
   * A client send a request to the primary and the primary goes to the stage 'pre-prepare', generates a new block and broadcast to all the other backups.
-  * After that, all the evaluation nodes(including the primary) switch to the next stage 'prepare'.
+  * After that, all the verification nodes(including the primary) switch to the next stage 'prepare'.
-  * If the client doesn't receive the reply for a long time, the client can choose to send the request to all the evaluation node, and switch to the 'change view' stage.
+  * If the client doesn't receive the reply for a long time, the client can choose to send the request to all the verification node, and switch to the 'change view' stage.

 2. prepare
   * wait until 2f+1 confirms (accept or reject)
   * if timeout, change view, elect a new primary ,and go back to step1.

 3. commit
-  * broadcast again to tell all the other evaluation nodes that you have more than 2f+1 evalation nodes comfirm.
+  * broadcast again to tell all the other verification nodes that you have more than 2f+1 evalation nodes comfirm.
   * wait until 2f+1 commits and reply back to client
   * if timeout, change view, elect a new primary, keep the information before and go back to step1..